Skip to main content

 Attachment 100: Codebook Pages for Young Adult Geocode Data

-This attachment presents codebook pages for the restricted-use Young Adult geocode variables.
-These codebook pages show the answer categories, frequency distributions, and other related information for the variables available in the geocode data.
-These pages are provided to help users determine whether the geocode information would be appropriate for their research needs in terms of content, sample size, etc.
+This attachment contains codebook pages for the restricted-use Young Adult geocode variables.
+These codebook pages provide the answer categories, frequency distributions, and other related information for the available geocode variables.
+They are intended to help users determine whether the geocode data would be appropriate for their research needs, including considerations of content, sample size, and other factors.

 These confidential files are available for use only at the BLS National Office in Washington, DC, and at Federal Statistical Research Data Centers (FSRDCs) on statistical research projects approved by BLS.
 Access to data is subject to the availability of space and resources.
 Information about applying to use the zip code and Census tract data is available on the BLS Restricted Data Access page.